ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 Why do I do this?
 Even though I have not had a personal problem with the mythtv active dev team in years, over 5.

 THE LONG EXPLAINATION INCLUDING THE DRAMA about why I dont play with MYTHTV UPSTREAM AT ALL, AND I MEAN NO REIGNDEER GAMES, NONE.
+So long as they treat people like rudolf they dont understand or cant tolerate.

 ```
 Mythtv I have learned has long sinced needed a good leader for the long run.
 No matter what temp residents they have.